 The Active Member, Pro Bono Legal Services status requires an annual membership fee equivalent to the inactive member fee.

-Pro bono services provided by approved pro bono providers are automatically covered under the group professional liability insurance policy (see Exemption from Insurance).
+Pro bono services provided by Approved Legal Services Providers are automatically covered under the group policy (see Indemnity and Indemnity Exemptions).

-Active members providing pro bono legal services may not engage in the practice of law outside the scope of the pro bono provider.
+Active members providing pro bono legal services may not engage in the practice of law outside the scope of the Approved Legal Services Provider.